Imaginous/Cowboy_Untamed/README.md

 ## Usage
 This app can disable the speed limit of your Cowboy V1/2/3 bike.
+For V1+ owners, you can now enable the 'Auto Unlock' function normally only available on V2 and V3 bikes.
 When you only disable the speed limit you will be able to get up to 29km/h.
 At this point the motor magnetic field flux will start working against you.
 You can overcome this effect by using field weakening.
 A drawback of field weakening is the fact that it costs extra current, so your battery will be depleted faster.